Published on: Oct 04, 2017, Last Edited: Aug 22, 2019

 In 2016, additional rules to due heightened security and threats from terrorism.
-The ninth ESTA eligibility question was included into the ESTA form to disqualify individuals who have traveled to Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen since 2011.
+The ninth ESTA eligibility question was included into the ESTA form to disqualify individuals who have traveled to Iraq, Syria, Iran, Sudan, Libya, North Korea, Somalia or Yemen since 2011.
 These countries are deemed by DHS to pose a security risk and thus, ESTA applicants who have traveled to these countries since 2011 will need to disclose the fact on their ESTA application.

 Answering “Yes” to these eligibility questions will likely result in an ESTA application being refused.
 Thus, ensure you fully understand the questions by reading them carefully before answering.
 Should you answer “Yes”, the system will prompt you to confirm your answer before proceeding.
 Misleading or intentionally providing false information on your eligibility questions, or any part of your form, will likely result in a denial of your ESTA application.

 If you hold a passport from a visa waiver country such as the UK, Ireland, Australia, New Zealand or other Western European Country, you may be eligible to apply for ESTA.
 An ESTA is valid for tourist, business, medical or transit purposes.
 Get started on your application, otherwise, visit the FAQ to learn more about the ESTA